nirajankarki5/Flutter-Awesome-Travel-UI/README.md

 # Flutter Awesome Travel UI

-1. A new Flutter project where I created a travel UI.
+* A new Flutter project where I created a travel UI.
-2. Screenshot
+* Screenshot:

 ![](Screenshots/travelUI.png)